πŸ“ž (678) 944-8612

 What does flood and storm damage cleanup cover?

 Storm losses often combine multiple problems at once, including standing water, contaminated black water, and ruined contents.
 Because flood water can be hazardous, this is not a DIY cleanup.
-The partner is equipped to handle it safely, and the connection is free to you.
+The contractor is equipped to handle it safely, and the connection is free to you.

 What kinds of storm damage cause flooding in the Atlanta area?